PDLT-University-of-York/test-split-site/docs/ultra/assignment-marking.md

     Comments are **not automatically saved**.
 You must save each comment before navigating away from the submission.
 Unsaved comments can't be retrieved.

-There are two ways to add comments at specific points on the submission:
+Comments can be added at specific points on the submission:

 1. Click the **Comment icon** in the menu bar, then click the desired location.
 Or, select the relevant text then click the **comment icon** in the menu above the text.
 2. Enter your comment into the box.